 6.7 Additional prizes and trophies may be awarded.
-In particular, the Iron Cup will be awarded on the Podium after each race in both Pro-Am and Am categories to the leading car whose two drivers have a combined age of over 100.
+In particular, the Iron Cup will be awarded on the Podium after each race to the leading car whose two drivers have a combined age of over 100, on condition that at least four cars are eligible for the Iron Cup.
+This number may be altered by Sporting Board decision.